GLOBAL MARKETS-Asian shares, US futures rise on debt ceiling deal

 By Stella Qiu

-SYDNEY, May 29 (Reuters) - Asian shares and U.S. stock futures rose on Monday, buoyed by a weekend deal by U.S. President Joe Biden and congressional Republican Kevin McCarthy to suspend the government's debt ceiling, ending a months-long stalemate and angst for investors.
+SYDNEY, May 29 (Reuters) - Asian shares and U.S. stock futures rose on Monday, thanks to a weekend deal by U.S. President Joe Biden and House Speaker Kevin McCarthy to suspend the government's debt ceiling, ending a protracted stalemate and providing some relief for investors.

-After weeks of negotiations, McCarthy and Biden forged a agreement late on Saturday to avert an economically destabilising default to suspend the $31.4 trillion debt ceiling until 2025.
+After weeks of negotiations, congressional Republican McCarthy and Biden forged an agreement late on Saturday to avert an economically destabilising default to suspend the $31.4 trillion debt ceiling until 2025.
 The deal will now have to passes through the narrowly divided Congress.

-Cash U.S. Treasuries were untraded in Asia on Monday, owing to the Memorial Day holiday, while futures were broadly steady.
-Ten-year futures' TNc1 implied yield was 3.84%.

-On Friday, Federal Reserve's preferred gauge of inflation - the personal consumption expenditures (PCE) price index - came in stronger than expected, with markets now leaning towards a quarter-point hike from the Fed next month and seeing rates staying there for the rest of the year.
+Federal Reserve's preferred gauge of inflation - the personal consumption expenditures (PCE) price index - came in stronger than expected on Friday.
+Taken together with strong U.S. consumer spending, markets are now leaning towards a quarter-point hike from the Fed next month and seeing rates staying there for the rest of the year.
 FEDWATCH.

+In the week ahead, more U.S. economic data will be on tap, such as job openings and non-farm payrolls which could influence Fed's thinking for the June decision.
+Economists polled by Reuters expect payrolls likely rose 195,000 in May, slowing from 253,000 the prior month.

 In Turkey, the lira hovered at 20.04 against the dollar TRYTOM=D3, just a touch above its record low of 20.06 hit on Friday, after President Tayyip Erdogan secured victory in the country's presidential election, extending his increasingly authoritarian rule into a third decade.

-Elsewhere in the currency markets, the dollar index =USD - a measure of the greenback against its major peers - was solidly placed at 104.26, close to a two month high hit on Friday.
+Elsewhere in the currency markets, the dollar index =USD - a measure of the greenback against its major peers - was a touch lower at 104.17 as risk-sensitive currencies staged a rebound.
+However, it is still not too far from a two month high hit on Friday.

-The yen JPY=EBS slumped to a fresh six-month low of 140.89 per dollar in early trade, the euro EUR=EBS nursed losses around a two-month trough of $1.0721 and the Aussie hovered at $0.6527, just a touch above a six-month low hit on Friday.
+The yen JPY=EBS slumped to a fresh six-month low of 140.89 per dollar in early trade, the euro EUR=EBS nursed losses around a two-month trough of $1.0727 and the Aussie AUD=D3 climbed 0.3% to $0.6535, trying to move away from a six-month low hit on Friday.

 Asia stock markets https://tmsnrt.rs/2zpUAr4